-In case, any of the stated checks fails while executing DBCC, the application will report an error message.
-There are many issues that call for the need to run SQL Server DBCC CHECKDB on database components.
-Such issues can be indicated with file system corruption, driver issues, hardware malfunctioning, problems with the SQL Server engine, and corrupt or damaged pages in memory.
+The checks performed by SQL Server DBCC CHECKDB may fail due to issues like file system corruption, driver issues, hardware malfunctioning, problems with the SQL Server engine, and corrupt or damaged pages in memory.
 See common SQL database corruption errors and their solutions.

-Although REPAIR_ALLOW_DATA_LOSS is highly supported, it is not always considered as the best option for bringing the database to a consistent state.
-If the command is successful, it will result in loss of data.
-Executing this syntax may result in a considerable amount of data loss.
+- Although REPAIR_ALLOW_DATA_LOSS is highly supported, it is not always considered as the best option for bringing the database to a consistent state.
+If the command is successful, it may result in data loss.

-It is recommended to create physical replicas of the database files before executing repair operation using REPAIR_ALLOW_DATA_LOSS.
-The files that need to be copied are MDF (master database file), NDF (secondary database files) and LDF (transaction logs) as well as file stream folders, full-text catalogs, memory optimized data,
+- It is recommended to create physical replicas of the database files before executing repair operations using REPAIR_ALLOW_DATA_LOSS.
+The files that need to be copied are MDF (master database file), NDF (secondary database files), and LDF (transaction logs), as well as file stream folders, full-text catalogs, memory-optimized data.

-When a database is in an Emergency state, and SQL Server DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS is executed, the following actions will take place:
+When a database is put into an Emergency state and SQL Server DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS is executed, the following actions will take place:

-The given clause recovers SQL Server database by using log-based recovery strategies.
+- The given clause recovers the SQL Server database by using log-based recovery strategies.

 Benefits of Stellar Repair for MS SQL

-The software is integrated with an advanced level non-destructive algorithm that results in preserving the integral components of SQL Server database.
+The software repairs MDF/NDF files while keeping the data intact.
 Other benefits that the software offers while repairing database are as follows:

 In the event of failure, both MDF and NDF files are affected.
-To efficiently repair SQL Database, it is important to repair all the components of the master database file as well as secondary database files.
+To efficiently repair SQL Database, it’s important to repair all the components of the master database file and secondary database files.

-If any SQL Server disruption occurs, the repair process is paused and automatically resumed when a connection to Server is re-established.
-This helps run the repair process in a smooth manner, whereby no data is lost during the process.
+If any SQL Server disruption occurs, the repair process is paused and automatically resumed when connection to a server is re-established.
+This helps run the repair process smoothly, ensuring no data is lost during the process.